ifo/bad-git-presentation/README.md

     - There are differences, I promise.
     - TODO: Write out differences

 ### Ideas to talk about (not yet ordered)

+- During talk, leave slide blank, go in and change it.
+Ask audience for necessary commands to fix it.

 - Meta Git
   - The anatomy of a good git commit message